BombCell/Neuropixels_course_2024/README.md

 2. UpSet plots

 These plots show the intersections and relationships between multiple sets of data, displaying both the size and composition of these intersections in a compact and easily interpretable format.
+MOre information on UpSet plots can be found [here](https://upset.app/).
 Bombcell generates 3: one for units classified as noise, one for units classified as non-somatic and one for units classified as MUA.
 Looking at them will give you an idea of how well bombcell is performing.
 The plots should look similar to the example ones below (but yours will be slightly different!).
 MATLAB users: look at the plot outputed by bombcell.
 Python users, you can view the plots [here](https://github.com/BombCell/PyBombCell-IO/blob/main/bombcell_output3_noise-Upset.png), [here](https://github.com/BombCell/PyBombCell-IO/blob/main/bombcell_output3_nonsoma-Upset.png),  and [here](https://github.com/BombCell/PyBombCell-IO/blob/main/bombcell_output3_mua-Upset.png).

 ```diff
 + Inspect the plots